-In a litigious society where we have put up so many boundaries to avoid harassment cultures, I think we have allowed the pendulum to swing so far into a disconnected, apathetic and arm’s length culture that it isn’t fostering the engagement we need in our business relationships to get real results.
+In a litigious society where we have put up so many boundaries to avoid harassment cultures, I think we have allowed the pendulum to swing so far into a disconnected, apathetic and arm’s length culture that it isn’t fostering the engagement we need in our business relationships and workplace culture to get real results.

 Statistics are incredibly clear that as a society, we achieve better results when in a positive, loving and nurturing environment.
 If you find that hard to believe, here are just a few articles for your reading enjoyment:

 - “If Culture Comes First, Performance Will Follow” – Forbes